civiform/docs/docs/contributor-guide/developer-guide/testing.md

 Then, use your debugger of choice to attach to port `8459` (VSCode workspace configuration already has a configuration for this).

+Note that this causes the configuration override not to have an effect.
+This means that [overriding feature flags](https://docs.civiform.us/contributor-guide/developer-guide/feature-flags#testing) in tests will not work and code gated by a feature flag will not be run.

 When attaching, a deadlock can occur if trying to attach too early.
 Consider waiting until the log line indicating connection to the database succeeded before attaching a debugger.

+### Using the `@VisibleForTesting` annotation

+The [`@VisibleForTesting`](https://guava.dev/releases/19.0/api/docs/com/google/common/annotations/VisibleForTesting.html) annotation puts a restriction on the method you are annotating so that it can only be called from code contained in tests.
+It does not change the access level of the method, so you will still need to make the method accessible to your test (eg. `public` if it's not contained in the same package as your test).

 ### Controller tests